 I am a person that keeps a well stock pantry.
 You never know what might happen.
 Packaged foods get a bad rap, but they keep well in a pantry and they will be a welcomed relief in a dire situation.
 I have had to use it on 2 occasions when work situations changed and I was so grateful I could rely on it.

-I found a recipe to make soup using these potatoes.
+I found a recipe to make an easy potato and ham soup using these potatoes.
 I thought it sounded like the perfect way to use them.
 It was a hit with the family.
 And I must say, I enjoyed it much more than the potatoes made straight from the box.

 - 5 cups hot water